ivobeerens-nl/blog/content/blog/2014/10/hp-ams/index.md

   - "hp"
   - "VMware"
 author: Ivo Beerens
+url: /2014/10/23/hp-ams/
 ---

+The last weeks several customers contacted me that one or more ESXi hosts are not manageable anymore.
+The ESXi host has the following symptoms:
 - Unable to manage using the vSphere Client, Web Client or SSH.
 - Unable to perform a vMotion
 - On the ESXi console there is a message: **can't fork**
 - Enable services from the console does not work

 The VMs are still running on the ESXi host.
 This is a known issue and can occur when running the following versions of the HP AMS driver:
 - hp-ams 500.9.6.0-12.434156
 - hp-ams-550.9.6.0-12.1198610
 - hp-ams 500.10.0.0-18.434156 (Added 13-11-2014)